Home » San Diego » San Diego Zoo tickets

 Keeper Talks at San Diego Zoo

-Also known as Animal Encounters, the Keeper Talks are a great way to learn about the animals, their habitats and see them in action.
+Also known as Animal Encounters, the Keeper Talks are a great way to learn about the animals and their habitats and see them in action.

-The Keepers Talks happen all through the day, and for some animals, they happen twice a day.
+The Keepers Talks happen throughout the day, and for some animals, they happen twice daily.

 Image: Sandiegozoo.org

-Do ask for the day’s schedule of the San Diego Zoo’s Keeper Talk at the entrance.
+Ask for the day’s San Diego Zoo’s Keeper Talk schedule at the entrance.

 Animal Shows

-The moment you enter the zoo, find out the show timings and plan your exploration accordingly.
+When you enter the zoo, find the show timings and plan your exploration accordingly.

 The San Diego Zoo has a couple of top-rated shows with visitors of all age groups.